-These challenges often prevent the long-term success of strong digital health systems and the effective use of data for national and subnational decision-making.
-By addressing these challenges, Digital Square contributes to global efforts to strengthen health services to achieve health equity, universal health coverage, and the Sustainable Development Goals.
-Specifically, Digital Square partners with WHO, United Nations Children's Fund (UNICEF), International Telecommunication Union, and other interested United Nations agencies to address key barriers identified in the Global Action Plan "Data & Digital Health" Accelerator.
+These barriers prevent the long-term success of strong digital health systems and the effective use of data for national and subnational decision-making.
+By addressing these barriers, Digital Square contributes to global efforts to strengthen health services to achieve health equity, universal health coverage, and the Sustainable Development Goals.
+Digital Square partners with WHO, United Nations Children's Fund (UNICEF), United Nations Development Programme (UNDP), Digital Public Goods Alliance (DPGA), International Telecommunication Union, and other interested multilateral agencies to address key strategies identified in fundamental global digital health agendas, such as the WHO Global Strategy on Digital Health and the USAID Digital Health Vision.